Ultimate Guide to Starting Seeds

 Determining the Optimal Planting Time

-Some of our favorite fruits and veggies, including tomatoes, lettuce, peppers, melons, squashes, cabbage, kale, and broccoli, require a long growing season.
+Some of our favorite fruits and veggies, including tomatoes, lettuce, peppers, melons, squashes, cabbage, kale, and broccoli, require a longer growing season.

 By starting your seeds indoors in late February through April (depending on your climate), you can get your plants off to a good start before the weather warms.